YKochura/cv-kpi/lecture3.md

 we want to estimate for any new $\mathbf{x}$, $$\mathbb{E}\left[ Y|X=\mathbf{x} \right].$$

 ???
+Machine learning inference is the process of running data points into a machine learning model to calculate an output such as a single numerical score.
+This process is also referred to as “operationalizing a machine learning model” or “putting a machine learning model into production.”

 $\bigtriangleup^C$ is the simplex $\\{\mathbf{p} \in \mathbb{R}^C_+ : ||\mathbf{p}||_1 = 1\\}$.